Tools You Need To Make A Cutting Board

 What is the Best Wood for a Cutting Board?

-Now that we have outlined the tools and supplies needed to make a cutting board, let’s go over the best types of wood to use.
-Both end and edge grain cutting boards are generally made from dense, fine-grained hardwoods as opposed to softwoods.
-The reason being that softwoods can crack or split over time from the motion of the knife cutting across the surface.
+Both end and edge grain cutting boards are generally made from dense, fine-grained hardwoods instead of softwoods.
+The reason is that softwoods can crack or split over time from the motion of the knife cutting across the surface.

-The best woods to use include birch, cherry, oak, (hard) maple, pine and walnut.
+The best woods to use include birch, cherry, oak, (hard) maple, pine, and walnut.
 If possible, choose wood that has been pre-cut between 2 and ½ and 3 and ½ inches thick.
 This will prevent the wood from splitting or warping.

 What is the Best Wood Finish for a Cutting Board?

-When finishing a wood cutting board, be sure to use non-toxic products as the board will be coming into direct contact with food.
-The best finishes include wood conditioning varieties such as Danish or linseed oil, coconut oil, mineral oil, walnut oil, beeswax, Carnuba wax or shellac.
+The best finishes include wood conditioning varieties such as Danish or linseed oil, coconut oil, mineral oil, walnut oil, beeswax, Carnuba wax, or shellac.

 Conclusion

-Before starting, I always like to prepare everything in advance of construction which helps streamline the building process.
-Gathering all of your tools, supplies and cleaning your work area before starting will definitely save you time (and money) which is important especially if you plan on building and selling any of these for cash.
+Gathering all of your tools and supplies and cleaning your work area before starting will definitely save you time (and money), which is important, especially if you plan on building and selling any of these for cash.

 Good luck with your next DIY project!
 Stay tuned for other great woodworking ideas in articles to come!